 Your YouTube video intros should succinctly predict what your viewers will see while also establishing your brand.

 You can opt for ultra minimalism, where the video intro simply has a name card and nothing else, or you can use video intro templates that animate your logo.
+If you need to shorten your content use a video cutter tool to make life easier.

 The example above from Aperture uses lower thirds graphics rather than formal YouTube video intro templates.
 The frame is then blurred out to show the video title card.